Introduction-to-Information-Technology/dndCampaignGen/README.md

-# React, Express, Node, MongoDB Flashcard App hosted by Azure
+# React, Express, Node, Redux App

-A simple SPA with flashcard CRUD submission for study.
+A simple SPA with campaign generation and random monsters from dnd5eapi.co

 ## Getting Started